MouliAggarwal/Global-Earthquake-Analysis/README.md

 ### Findings

 - Most earthquakes did not generate tsunami warnings.
-- Only a relatively small proportion resulted in tsunami events.
+- Only a small proportion of earthquakes resulted in tsunami events.

 ### Insight

-Although earthquakes occur frequently, only certain underwater earthquakes with sufficient magnitude and vertical displacement generate tsunamis.
+Although earthquakes occur frequently, only certain underwater earthquakes with sufficient magnitude and displacement generate tsunamis.

 ---